 The security situation in southern Sudan remains fragile since the secession of South Sudan and has the potential to deteriorate with little warning.
 The border remains disputed in some places and border areas are dangerous.

 The Abyei region is claimed by both Sudan and South Sudan.
 Despite the presence of a peacekeeping force, the situation remains unpredictable and marked by occasional violent skirmishes.
-Since the outbreak of violence in South Sudan, there has been an increase in displaced persons entering southern Sudan.
+Since the outbreak of violence in South Sudan, there has been an increase in displaced persons entering Sudan.

 Western Sudan and Darfur

 The security situation in these areas remains volatile and unstable.
 Banditry and lawlessness are prevalent.
 There is ongoing widespread unrest and violence between armed groups and government forces.
 There are a large number of internally-displaced persons (IDPs) in Western Sudan and Darfur and tensions can be high in IDP camps.